Utah Farm Bureau Lists ‘Issues to Watch For in 2024’

-The Utah Farm Bureau has released its list of ‘Issues to Watch For in 2023’ upon returning from the national agricultural convention for the American Farm Bureau Federation and at the start of the 2023 Utah general legislative session.
+The Utah Farm Bureau has released its list of ‘Issues to Watch For in 2024’ as the 2024 Utah general legislative session begins.

-Though not exhaustive in scope, the list is based on the Farm Bureau’s policy book, adopted at its convention in November and the recent national convention held last week.
+Though not exhaustive in scope, the list is based on the Farm Bureau’s policy book, adopted at its convention in November and national priorities released at the beginning of the national convention – held this week in Salt Lake City.
 The policy book will guide the general farm and ranch organization’s public policy actions throughout the upcoming year – including the current legislative session.

-“It is important to note the policies advocated and defended by the Utah Farm Bureau come from the grassroots level, from actual farmers and ranchers on the ground and in the trenches – not simply from the ideas of one leader or board,” said Ron Gibson, a dairy farmer from Weber County and President of the Utah Farm Bureau Federation.
+“It is important to note the policies advocated and defended by the Utah Farm Bureau come from the grassroots level, from actual farmers and ranchers on the ground and in the trenches – not simply from the ideas of one leader or board,” said ValJay Rigby, a grain and alfalfa farmer and cattle rancher from Cache County and newly-elected President of the Utah Farm Bureau Federation.
 “These policies are developed through debate and deliberation in response to issues felt on the farms of the smallest towns as well as in the families of the largest cities in Utah.”

 1. Water Issues

-It’s no surprise that water issues will take center stage at this year’s legislature, and are of supreme concern for the Utah Farm Bureau.
-Coming off one of the busiest years for water legislation last year, Farm Bureau will be focused on a myriad of bills again this year.
-Among the most successful ways of helping farmers & ranchers become more efficient with their water use in recent years has been the Ag Water Optimization grants, administered by the Utah Department of Agriculture & Food (UDAF).
-We support the Governor’s request for $200 million in funding for the grants.
-The initial grants in 2019 have resulted in more than 7 billion gallons of water saved, and the most recent set of grants in 2021 have an anticipated savings of an additional 4 billion gallons.
-Utah Farm Bureau feels that partnering in proven water-saving methods, rather than abandoning certain agricultural practices as some have called for, are the most effective ways to help agriculture be part of the solution.
+It’s no surprise that water issues continue to take center stage at this year’s legislature, as they remain of supreme concern for the Utah Farm Bureau and many Utahns.
+Coming off one of the busiest years for water legislation last year and an historic snowpack year, Farm Bureau will be focused on a myriad of bills again this year.
+Among the most successful ways of helping farmers & ranchers become more efficient with their water use in recent years have been the Agricultural Water Optimization grants, administered by the Utah Department of Agriculture & Food (UDAF).
+We support the Governor’s request for $400,000 in ongoing funding for research related to water efficiencies that farmers & ranchers can use.
+The multi-year program has seen valued investment the past few years, but will take time to yield water savings that will benefit all Utahns for years to come.
+Utah Farm Bureau feels that partnering in proven water-saving methods, rather than abandoning certain agricultural practices or pushing litigation as some have called for, are the most effective ways to help agriculture be part of the solution.

 2. Industry Safeguards